vspinu/sesman/README.md

 From the user's prospective the work-flow is as follow.
 Start a session, either with `sesman-start` (`C-c C-s C-s`) or some of the system specific commands (`run-xyz`, `xyz-jack-in` etc).
 On startup each session is automatically associated with the least specific context (commonly a project).
 In the most common case the user has only one session open per project.
 In such case, no ambiguity arises when a system retrieves the current session.
 If multiple sessions are associated with the current context and `sesman-disambiguate-by-relevance` is `t`, the ambiguity is automatically resolved through the system specific relevance mechanism.
 Most commonly it will be the most recently used session.

 By default links with projects and directories are many-to-many in the sense that any session can be linked to multiple context and each context can be associated with multiple sessions.
 Buffers instead are 1-to-many.
 One buffer can be associated with only one session and a session can be associated with multiple buffers.
-This behavior is controlled by a custom `sesman-1-to-1-links`.
+This behavior is controlled by a custom `sesman-single-link-contexts`.

 ### [System Interface][]